 4. Controls Blood Sugar

 Even if you are not overweight, you should consider following a ketogenic diet, especially if you are pre-diabetic or have Type II diabetes.
-When compared to other low-calorie diets, the keto diet has been found to be a more effective way to manage and prevent diabetes.
+Compared to other low-calorie diets, the keto diet has been found to be a more effective way to manage and prevent diabetes.

 In a study conducted by Dr. Eric C. Westman, it was recorded that